StackVista/stackstate-docs/setup/cli/cli-stac.md

 } Catch { "Error: could not find 'sts' on the path." }
 ```

-After installation, the `sts` command will be available for the current user on both the Powershell terminal and the command prompt (cmd.exe).
+After installation, the `stac` command will be available for the current user on both the Powershell terminal and the command prompt (cmd.exe).

 {% endtab %}
 {% tab title="MacOS" %}